AdrianScott/protonsign/README.md

 ## Server Requirements

-PHP 5.4 (may work in newer/greater php version)
+PHP 7.2+ (may work in newer/greater php version)
 A web server such as Apache
-Node e.g. 12.x LTS and npm
+Node.js e.g. 12.x LTS and npm
 sha256sum